navya52/ai-locus-agent/HOW_TO_USE.md

 A comprehensive guide to using the AI Locus Agent system for clinical letter processing and analysis.

-## 🚀 Live Demo
+## Live Demo

 **Access the application**: http://ai-locus-agent-frontend.s3-website.eu-west-2.amazonaws.com

 > **Note**: Only HTTP works for now, had to rollback HTTPS last minute due to CloudFront's free plan not being suitable.
-For mobile testing, manually type `http://` before the URL
+Click on "proceed anyway"

 ## Getting Started